 Residents and guests enter all residence halls through designated main entrance doors.
-Cameras and desk workers monitor all entrance doors.
-In addition, all other doors are alarmed and designated for emergency use only.
+Cameras and desk workers monitor all main entrance doors.
+All other doors are alarmed and designated for emergency use only.

 Any individual found responsible for using or tampering with any emergency sounding device or door will be charged with judicial misconduct and/or criminal complaints.